Ranapop/teaching-resources/CP/lab4/assignment.md

 a) Confirm order
 b) Go back
 >a
 Order confirmed!
-Thank you for buying from us!
+Thank you for buying from us, ranap!
 ```
 # Data
 | Food type |